Pylades

-In Greek mythology, Pylades (/ˈpaɪlədiːz/; Ancient Greek: Πυλάδης) was a Phocian prince as the son of King Strophius and Anaxibia who is the daughter of Atreus and sister of Agamemnon and Menelaus.
+In Greek mythology, Pylades (/ˈpaɪlədiːz/; Ancient Greek: Πυλάδης) was a Phocian prince as the son of King Strophius and Anaxibia, the daughter of Atreus and sister of Agamemnon and Menelaus.
 He is mostly known for his relationship with his cousin Orestes, son of Agamemnon.

 Mythology

 Orestes and Pylades

 Orestes had been sent to Phocis during his mother Clytemnestra's affair with Aegisthus.
 There he was raised with Pylades, and so considered him to be his closest friend.
 While Orestes was away, Clytemnestra killed her husband, Orestes' father Agamemnon.

 Death of Aegisthus and Clytemnestra

 As an adult, Orestes returns to Mycenae/Argos to avenge the murder of Agamemnon.
 With the assistance of his friend Pylades, Orestes kills his mother Clytemnestra and her lover Aegisthus.
-While Pylades seems to be a very minor character, he is arguably the most vital piece of Orestes' plan to avenge his father.
+While Pylades seems to be a very minor character in the versions of the story in Classical tragedy, he is arguably the most vital piece of Orestes' plan to avenge his father.
 In The Libation Bearers, the second play of Aeschylus' trilogy The Oresteia, Pylades speaks only once.
 His lines come at the moment Orestes begins to falter and second-guess his decision to kill his mother.
 It is Pylades who convinces Orestes to follow through with his plan for revenge and carry out the murder.
 The significance of Pylades' lines has invited speculation into whether or not he might represent something more than human next to Orestes; he might play the role of divine encouragement or fate.

 In other versions of the revenge of Orestes and Electra (the Electra of Sophocles and the Electra of Euripides), Pylades accompanies Orestes, but does not speak.
-In the Sophocles version, Orestes pretends to be dead and Pylades carries the urn supposedly holding his friend's remains.
+In Sophocles' version, Orestes pretends to be dead and Pylades carries the urn supposedly holding his friend's remains.

 According to Pausanias, Pylades killed two sons of Nauplius (Oeax and Nausimedon) who had come to aid Aegisthus.